-If your yard has random discolored patches, or leaves on your trees look like a lunatic attacked them with a scissors, chances are you can point the finger at Japanese beetles.
+If your lot has random discolored patches, or leaves on your trees look like something attacked them with a scissors, chances are you can thank Japanese beetles.

 The hits just keep coming, in the form of more unwelcomed six-legged visitors whose real home is across the waters.

 A surge of offensive bugs has washed over our Ozaukee County neighborhood Pewaukee and Wisconsin in the past two decades: the Japanese beetle and gypsy moth to name a few.
 All are native to foreign countries.
 All have caused environmental and economic havoc in the United States, where no natural predators exist to control them.

 Tired of having to continually wash webbing off the side of the condominium?
 Or, worse yet, power wash or paint every few years to get rid of built-up webs?

 Something crawling on your body usually creates a range of reactions: annoyed at best, downright scary at worst.